tanushbhootra576/BrainScan/README.md

 ## About the Project

-BatteryLow is an advanced medical imaging analysis system that leverages deep learning to assist in the detection and classification of brain tumors from MRI scans.
-Developed by [Tanush Bhootra](https://github.com/tanushbhootra576) and [Raksh](https://github.com/raksh) as part of the TJSO initiative, this project aims to provide healthcare professionals with a reliable tool for preliminary tumor analysis.
+BrainScan is an advanced medical imaging analysis system that leverages deep learning to assist in the detection and classification of brain tumors from MRI scans.
+Developed by [Tanush Bhootra](https://github.com/tanushbhootra576) and [Raksh](https://github.com/raksh), this project aims to provide healthcare professionals with a reliable tool for preliminary tumor analysis.

 ### Key Highlights
 -  Medical-grade classification system